Choi Oldfield Productions/Getty Images

-Ridding your home of clutter is another simple way to get buyers to focus on the bones of the house, not the titles in your CD collection.
+Decluttering the home is another simple way to get buyers to focus on the bones of the house.

 "This is the hardest thing for most people to do because they are emotionally attached to everything in the house," Page says.